QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Research on Innovation Coefficient (p) <label:p_change_research>

 The innovation coefficient represents the tendency of consumers to independently adopt new products.
-In simulation 1 and 7, I used the control variable method to change only the value of the innovation coefficient p (ranging from 0.01 to 0.03), while keeping all other parameters unchanged, including the imitation coefficient (q), network structure (q=0.3, proportion of innovators=0.01,
+In simulation 1 and 7, we used the control variable method to change only the value of the innovation coefficient p (ranging from 0.01 to 0.03), while keeping all other parameters unchanged, including the imitation coefficient (q), network structure (q=0.3, proportion of innovators=0.01,